Save the Date for the 14th Annual NYU Tax Controversy Forum

 To Be Held at the Crowne Plaza Times Square June 23 and 24, 2022!

-Kostelanetz & Fink is pleased to announce that this year’s NYU Tax Controversy Forum will be held on Thursday and Friday, June 24 and 25, 2021, as an online webinar featuring senior government representatives, including IRS Commissioner Charles P. Rettig, and other experienced tax practitioners.
+Kostelanetz & Fink was pleased to sponsor for the 13th year the 2021 NYU Tax Controversy Forum which was held on Thursday and Friday, June 24 and 25, 2021, as an online webinar featuring senior government representatives, including IRS Commissioner Charles P. Rettig, and other experienced tax practitioners.

 Charles P. Rettig, Commissioner, Internal Revenue Service

 Douglas O’Donnell, Deputy Commissioner, Services and Enforcement, Internal Revenue Service

 Nikole Flax, Deputy Commissioner, Large Business and International Division, Internal Revenue Service

 Darren John Guillot, Commissioner, Small Business Self Employed Division, Collection, Internal Revenue Service

 De Lon Harris, Commissioner, Small Business Self Employed Division, Examination, Internal Revenue Service